chriszf/oop_lesson/README.md

     python2.6 engine.py

+We'll be editing **only** the code in game.py.
 After every step, run and experiment with the program to see how each addition changes it.

 Step 1: Let's add something to the game.
 ----------------------------------------